-And if you want to make a GIF from a video you found online, just copy its URL!
-You can use videos from Facebook, Instagram, YouTube, Twitter, and pretty much any major video sharing platform on the internet!
-Either right click on the URL at the top of the page or right-click on the video while it’s playing and select “Copy Link.”
-Now you’re ready to upload your video!
+If you want to make a GIF from a video you found online like the above example, copy the URL.
+You can use videos from Facebook, Instagram, YouTube, Twitter, and nearly any major video-sharing platform on the internet!
+To copy the link, right-click on the URL at the top of the page, or right-click on the video while it’s playing and select “Copy Link.”
+Now you’re ready to upload your video.

 Step 2: Upload Your Video to Kapwing

 Uploading your video to Kapwing is just as easy!
-First, go to Kapwing.com and click “Get Started.”
-This will take you to the Kapwing Studio, where you can create your GIF and use all of Kapwing’s photo and video editing tools in one convenient place.
+First, head over to Kapwing in your browser and click “Get Started.”
+This will take you to the Kapwing Studio, where you can create GIFs and make additional edits with Kapwing's intuitive tools.

-To upload a video from your computer, phone, or tablet, you can select the button that says “Click to upload” and find the file you want to edit in your file browser.
-You can also find the video in your file browser or Photos app and simply drag & drop it into the Studio window.
+To upload a video from your computer, phone, or tablet, click or tap the button that says “Click to upload” and locate the video in your file browser.
+You can also find the video in your file browser or Photos app, then drag and drop it into the Studio window.

-And if you want to make a GIF from a video you found online, click on the field that says “Paste an image or video URL.”
-Now, right click (or just tap one more time if you're editing on your phone or tablet) on the field and select “Paste.”
+If you want to make a GIF from a video you found online, click on the field that says “Paste an image or video URL.”
+Right click (or tap one more time if you're editing on your phone or tablet) on the field and select “Paste”.
 Kapwing will work its magic and upload your video to the Studio.

 Step 3: Trim Your Video